Car Guy With Panic Attacks Finds Therapy in Letting People Into His Garage and Life

 Moreman was surprised at how many people began watching his YouTube videos.
 At first, he started creating them as an outlet to discuss his life.
 But thousands of viewers began subscribing to his channel.
 From this, he discovered other people could relate to his situation and love cars.

 Whether it’s discussing the Porsche configurator, BMW repairs, or the water filtration system in a pressure washer, Moreman covers a wide range of automotive topics.
 He even holds events where he provides people training on various detailing techniques, set-ups, or tools.

 Obsessed Garage is born

-Through it all, Mr. Moreman has been able to create a brand around his situation, appropriately called, Obsessed Garage.
-The brand offers all the tools, equipment, and detailing chemicals that he has obsessively studied up on, and used.
+Through it all, Moreman has created Obsessed Garage, a brand that nods to his phobia.
+The brand offers all the tools, equipment, and detailing chemicals he has obsessively studied and used.
 It includes everything from detailing rags to toolboxes.
-So, in effect, his OCD has actually opened a business opportunity for him, creating an additional income stream.
+So, in effect, his extreme worrying has opened a business opportunity for him, creating an additional income stream.

-OCD is a part of Mr. Moreman’s life, but he has not let it confine him.
-Instead, in addition to opening up about his car passion, he has also opened up about the effects of OCD.
-For example, in the video below, he describes what it is like to own one of his iconic, cherished cars and deal with his compulsion to detail it constantly.
+Panic disorder is a part of Matt Moreman’s life, but he has not let it confine or define him.
+Instead, he shares the effects of his condition in addition to opening up about his passion for cars.
+For example, in the above video, he describes what it’s like to own one of his iconic, cherished cars while dealing with his compulsion to detail it constantly.

 A passion for the automotive industry can be therapeutic.
 It provides a focus when the anxieties of life come crashing in.
 Sometimes, an exhilarating drive with loud music can rekindle that passion.
 Other times, as with Moreman, the automotive link is an outlet to let people with similar interests into his garage and life and alleviate some of those anxieties.

 Either way, the car community is vast and diverse.
 In this case, people with similar interests — or conditions — freely exchange information and help one another through challenges with their cars and life.
 Yes, a garage can be therapeutic.